-If you are worried about burning the dulce de leche or don't feel like having to stir it constantly, use the slightly slower but foolproof double boiler method.
-If you're short on time, try this short-cut method that involves boiling a closed can of condensed milk.
-You can even make dulce de... leche in the microwave, which does require some stirring but does not require constant supervision.
+If you are worried about burning the dulce de leche or don't feel like having to stir it constantly, try a slightly slower but foolproof double boiler method.
+If you're short on time, try a short-cut method that involves boiling a closed can of condensed milk.
+You can even make dulce de leche in the microwave, which does require some stirring but does not require constant... supervision.

 You can also make chocolate dulce de leche, which tastes like caramel fudge.